Allentown Slip and Fall Lawyer

 When we walk, we do not walk with our eyes looking at our feet, but rather with our head up looking to see where we are going and what might come into our path.
 It is important to know what caused you to fall.
 While not every fall is due to someone else’s negligence, many falls could be avoided if proper precautions had been taken by the owner of the property.
 One of the best ways to prove what caused you to fall is to take photographs of the location of your fall, as soon as possible.
 With the prevalence of cameras on most cell phones, taking a photo within minutes of a fall, is not unusual.
 A simple photograph can be the first step in proving a claim for damages.

-What are the Statistics Behind Slip and Fall Accidents?
+What are the Statistics Behind Trip and Fall Claims?

 The National Floor Safety Institute (NFSL) – a non-profit organization whose mission is “to aid in the prevention of slips, trips, and falls through education, research and standards development” – has compiled the following slip and fall statistics: